NicolasC16/Digital-Lyric-Display-Companion/README.md

 # 🎯 Project Goals

-SpinSync explores the intersection of:
+This project explores the intersection of:

 - Embedded systems
 - Hardware/software integration